 Apart from successfully arguing against established doctrines, Brahmagupta also devised new and novel ways to calculate ephemerides for a wide variety of celestial bodies, as well as methods to calculate conjunctions, and both lunar and solar eclipses.

 Muhammad ibn Musa al-Khwarizmi’s work titled “Astronomical tables of Sindh and Hind” comprises 37 or so chapters of calendrical and astronomical calculations, as well as 116 tables of calendrical, astronomical and astrological data, plus a table of sine values.
-This work represents the first of many similar works by other contemporaneous astronomers, but this particular work contains definitive tables of the movements of the Sun, Moon, and the five known planets.
+This work represents the first of many similar works by other contemporaneous astronomers, but this particular work contains definitive tables of the movements of the Sun, Moon, and the five known planets (at that time).

 It is also worth noting that not only is the Jalali calendar (named after the Sultan), the oldest calendar of its kind in the world, but it was also decidedly more accurate than the Gregorian calendar that was introduced five centuries later.
 Moreover, the Jalali calendar also remains the most accurate solar calendar still in use today.